UWPCE-PythonCert/ProgrammingInPython/_sources/topics/01-setting_up/github_classroom.rst.txt

 But be careful -- only do that if you really want everything added to git.

-9) Commit your work.
-When you have gotten to a good "pause point" in your work -- the first feature works, or you need help from the instructors, etc, you can "commit" the current state of your project.
+b) Commit your work.
+When you have gotten to a good "pause point" in your work: the first feature works, you need help from the instructors, etc, you can "commit" the current state of your project.
 It's a good idea to check the status first.

 ::